ann82/boutique_agent/examples/fashion_content_agent/README.md

 - **Optimized Performance**: Latest optimizations for faster processing and better resource usage
 - **Smart Sheet Management**: Reuses existing sheets instead of creating new ones for the same name
 - **Sheet Caching**: Efficient caching of spreadsheet IDs for faster access
-- **Automatic Headers**: New sheets are created with proper column headers
+- **Automatic Headers**: New sheets are created with proper column headers and formatting
+- **Key Features Column**: Separate column for storing notable features and accessories
+- **Duplicate Prevention**: Automatically checks and skips duplicate image URLs to prevent redundant entries

 ## Sheet Columns